How to Take Care of Your Dental Implant

 It’s important to get your teeth cleaned on a regular basis so your dental hygienist can get that biofilm off your teeth and keep your teeth infection-free.
 As always, you should be brushing your teeth and flossing twice a day.
 Never use your teeth, especially your implant as “scissors” to open anything.

 Dental implants are the closest thing you can get to real and natural teeth.
 They don’t require any special products or treatment.
 Just a simple brush and floss will do the job.
 They are also long lasting.
 If they are properly cared for, they can last a lifetime, avoiding any further dental work down the road.

 With a dental implant, you can still enjoy all your favorite foods.
 It will not loosen or fall out if you are chewing something hard.

 Overall, dental implants are meant to make life better and easier, not to add issues or interrupt your life.
 You don’t have to go out of your way to take care of them – a simple brush and floss will ensure that they improve your overall quality of life for many years to come.

-If you think a dental implant may be right for you, call New England Oral Surgery Associates, LLC at 978-667-8600 to schedule a consultation with us.
+If you think a dental implant may be right for you, call New England Oral & Maxillofacial Surgery at 978-667-8600 to schedule a consultation with us.